History of Cacti & Some Other Succulents in North America

 The volcanic Isthmus of Panama rose up from the sea floor and bridged the formerly separated continents of North and South America.
 Plants and animals migrated from one continent to the other.
 This migration peaked dramatically around three million years ago during the Piacenzian age.

-parts of western Canada in the north.
+south to parts of western Canada in the north.

 Other succulent plants, such as the Aizoaceae in South Africa, the Didiereaceae in Madagascar and the genus Agave in the Americas, appear to have diversified at the same time, which coincided with a global expansion of arid environments.
 Agave is is placed in the subfamily Agavoideae of the Asparagaceae.